diegocardenast/diegocardenast/README.md

--👋 Hi, I’m Diego, and I’m currently learning Full Stack (Diploma in Software Dev.)
+-👋 Hi, I’m Diego, and I’m currently learning Full Stack Development (Diploma in Software Dev.)
 -👀 I’m interested in collaborating on projects where I can keep improving my skills and solve problems that can bring a positive impact on society/industries/humanity
 -📫 How to reach me: diego.cardenast@gmail.com